Read This First

 Prompt 2: How might we design an experiment to determine whether differences in obesity among genetically diverse populations are due to 1) genetic differences or 2) differences in the value and practice of willpower within each population?

-The central claim is this: Designing an experiment to determine whether differences in obesity among genetically diverse populations are due to genetic differences or differences in the value and practice of willpower involves addressing both biological and psychological factors.
+In plain terms: Designing an experiment to determine whether differences in obesity among genetically diverse populations are due to genetic differences or differences in the value and practice of willpower involves addressing both biological and psychological factors.

 Choose a diverse group of participants representing various genetically distinct populations, ensuring a wide range of genetic backgrounds.